Pjulax/Social-Lending-Service/README.md

 If you haven't installed yet you will need Docker, Java-jdk11 and Apache Maven.

 Here are steps how to do this:
-1. Git clone our repository
+1. Git clone this repository
 2. Open command line, git bash or whatever you use in repository folder
 3. Build applications docker image:
     ```